jeff4/a7/src/pages/posts/67-pitch.md

 	* v-o: In many countries, these tough ethical decisions about what is covered is made by governments, not for-profit insurance companies
 * 7:26
 	* v-o: The government should abolish PA or at the very least, reform it.
+	* Image of Republican Senator Curt VanderWall.
+Sen VW: My goal with Senate Bill No. 247 is to reform the PA process
+* 7:38 - 7:56: Gold Carding
+	* Texas House Bill 3459 image.
+PA streamlining process known as 'gold carding'.
+	* v-o: A handful of states have created gold card programs: Arkansas, Louisana, Michigan, Texas, West Virgina.
+Pilot program in Vermont.
+	* In other words, doctors who have previously successfully obtained PA approvals are exempt from needing them again.
+	* All states and the Federal Gov't should pass laws like these.
+* 7:57
+	* v-o: Your insurance should not be a barrier between you and the health care you need.
+* 8:05 - 8:30
+	* Ocean: I finally got the PA to see the neuro-ophthalmologist after 12 weeks.
+And he said, 'We're going to do this surgery but it's only to preserve the vision that you have left.
+If we had seen you earlier, that would have been a different story'
+	* Ocean: Maybe I'd be able to see now.
+Maybe I'd have a different life.

 ***